 Our 3-year research effort, which ended in June 2020, helped tackle the following science challenges:

 - How can sensor networks convey more resilient information despite environmental effects (e.g. storms) and system limitations (e.g. transient access failure, battery life)?

 - How to optimally deploy the components of these data staging services in a distributed manner across the sizeable sets of third parties and multi-tiered devices involved?

 - How to design dynamic mechanisms allowing these components to automatically adjust to changes in requirements or contexts (e.g. hardware failure, environment-induced faults)?

-The project is led by Dr Thierry Rakotoarivelo.
+The work is led by Dr Chris Sharman and Dr Thierry Rakotoarivelo.